Major League Baseball on NBC: 2026–28 agreement

+NBC Sports announced its inaugural, 61-game Major League Baseball schedule on January 9, 2026, including two Opening Day games (an afternoon game featuring the Pittsburgh Pirates at the New York Mets, and a primetime game featuring the Arizona Diamondbacks against the Los Angeles Dodgers), and Sunday Night Baseball premiering on March 29 on Peacock/NBCSN.

+The inaugural "roadblock" event, "Star-Spangled Sunday", was held on July 5, 2026, with all 15 games being national broadcasts streaming exclusively on Peacock.
+Aside from Sunday Leadoff and Sunday Night Baseball (which both aired on NBC), most of the games were produced by one of the regional rightsholders of the participating teams (including MLB Local Media, NBC Sports Regional Networks, and NESN) with portions of NBC Sports' on-air presentation, and in some cases used play-by-play and color commentators from both participating teams (similarly to the format used for Sunday Leadoff when it was produced by MLB for The Roku Channel).
+NBC Sports Bay Area, NBC Sports Philadelphia, and NESN were allowed to non-exclusively broadcast their games in-market.

 Related coverage

 Major League Baseball on NBC Radio

 For many years, the NBC Radio Network also had a role in Major League Baseball coverage.
 The network shared World Series broadcast rights with CBS beginning in 1927, with All-Star Game broadcasts added in 1933.
 The Mutual Broadcasting System joined NBC and CBS in 1935; the three networks continued to share coverage of baseball's "jewels" in this manner through 1938, with Mutual gaining exclusive rights to the World Series in 1939 and the All-Star Game in 1942.

 In 1957, NBC replaced Mutual as the exclusive radio broadcaster for the World Series and All-Star Game.
 The network would continue in this role through 1975, with CBS taking over the rights the following year.
 NBC Radio did not air regular season games during this period (save for the three-game National League tie-breaker playoff in 1962); nor did the network cover the League Championship Series from 1969 to 1975, those series instead having local team radio broadcasts syndicated nationally over ad hoc networks.

 NBC ended its radio association with baseball after the 1975 season in order to clear space for the network's 24-hour "News and Information" service programming.